Harrogate: Conference and exhibition

 The conference and exhibition industry is the focus of the town's business, with Harrogate International Centre the third largest fully integrated conference and exhibition centre in the UK, and one of the largest in Europe.
 Harrogate draws numerous visitors because of its conference facilities.
 In 2016 such events alone attracted 300,000 visitors to Harrogate.
 The convention centre was developed in 2020 to be used as a Nightingale Hospital.
 However, whilst it has been used in an NHS capacity, it has not treated any Coronavirus patients (as of late January 2021) because the conventional hospitals had not run out of capacity.

 Hotels such as the Majestic now serve Harrogate's conference industry.

 It brings in over £150 million to the local economy every year and attracts in excess of 350,000 business visitors annually.
 The town is home to the Great Yorkshire Showground and Pavilions of Harrogate, which are major conference destinations.
 The Great Yorkshire Showground is the hub of the regional agricultural industry, hosted by the Yorkshire Agricultural Society.
 The Great Yorkshire Show, Countryside Live and the twice yearly Harrogate Flower Shows take place there annually.
 The many business visitors to Harrogate sustain a number of large hotels, some originally built for visitors to the Spa.

 Companies based in the town

 Harrogate is the home of Yorkshire Tea, exported by Taylors of Harrogate, as well as internationally exported Harrogate Spring Water.
-The town also exports Farrah's Toffee, Harrogate Blue cheese.
+The town also exports Farrah's Toffee and Harrogate Blue cheese.